AmmarYasserAI-2/Comprehensive-ML-Full-Pipeline-on-Heart-Disease-UCI-Dataset/data/data.md

-# The dataset is provided in the first notebook, sourced directly from the official website to ensure optimal implementation.
+# The raw and first dataset is provided in the first notebook, sourced directly from the official website to ensure optimal implementation.